Ada-Developers-Academy/cs-fun-interview-practice/03/arr-to-bst.md

 * topics: pse
 ##### !question

-List three or more questions whose answers would clarify the problem statement
+List three or more questions whose answers would clarify the problem statement.

+For each question, provide an explanation which includes the effect your decision would have on how you would approach the problem.

 ##### !end-question